 Kesko's internal audit function is responsible for the Group's independent evaluation and assurance function required of a listed company, which systematically examines and verifies the efficiency of risk management, control, management and governance.
-The Audit Committee of Kesko's Board of Directors has confirmed Kesko's internal audit function's operating instructions.
+The Audit Committee of Kesko's Board of Directors has confirmed the operating instructions for Kesko's internal audit function.

 An internal audit plan, subject to approval by the President and CEO and the Audit Committee, is prepared annually.
 The audit plan is modified on a risk basis, if necessary.
 As necessary, the internal audit function purchases external services for added resources or for the purpose of conducting audit operations which require special expertise.
 Audits can also make use of the expertise and work contribution of Kesko Group's other specialists.

-The key focus areas of internal audit operations in 2017 will be the implementation of Kesko’s strategies, the significant projects in progress as well as data security and data protection matters.
+The key focus areas for internal audit operations in 2017 were the progress made in the implementation of Kesko’s strategies, significant ongoing projects, and data security and data protection matters.

-According to the Corporate Governance Code, the company shall evaluate and monitor transactions concluded between the company and its related parties and ensure that any conflicts of interest are taken into account appropriately in the decision-making process of the Company.
-The Company shall keep a list of parties that are related to the Company.
+According to the Corporate Governance Code, the Company shall evaluate and monitor transactions concluded between the Company and its related parties and ensure that any conflicts of interest are taken into account appropriately in the Company’s decision-making process.
+The Company shall keep a list of related parties.

 Kesko complies with Nasdaq Helsinki Ltd’s guidelines for insiders in force at any given time.
 In addition, Kesko Corporation’s Board of Directors has confirmed specific insider guidelines for the Company complementing Nasdaq Helsinki Ltd’s guidelines for insiders.

-As the MAR regulation entered into force, the closed period of 30 calendar days before the publication of the interim reports, half year financial report and the financial statements, provided by the MAR regulation, will be applied to managers defined by Kesko.
-During the closed period, the managers are prohibited from dealing in Kesko’s financial instruments.
-The Company has imposed a 30-day closed period preceding the quarterly financial performance disclosures also on persons involved in the preparation of Kesko’s interim reports, half year financial report and financial statements.
-Information on the closed periods is provided annually in a stock exchange release.
+The closed period of 30 calendar days before the publication of interim reports, the half year financial report and the financial statements, as provided by the Market Abuse Regulation (MAR), is applied to specific members of management at Kesko.
+During the closed period, the management is prohibited from trading in Kesko’s financial instruments.
+The Company has imposed a 30-day closed period preceding the quarterly financial performance disclosures also on persons involved in the preparation of Kesko’s interim reports, the half year financial report and financial statements.
+Information on closed periods is provided annually in a stock exchange release.

-As the public insider register was discontinued, the Company’s obligation to disclose the transactions of the Company’s managers and persons closely associated with them changed as of 3 July 2016.
+As the public insider register was discontinued, the Company’s obligation to disclose the transactions of the Company’s management and persons closely associated with them changed as of 3 July 2016.
 At Kesko, Kesko Corporation’s Board of Directors, the President and CEO, as well as the other Group Management Board members have been defined to be subject to the requirement to notify their transactions.
 Transactions by Kesko’s management and persons closely associated with them are disclosed in accordance with MAR.

-Kesko’s Legal Affairs Services Department controls the compliance with insider guidelines and maintains the Company’s insider lists and a list of managers and persons closely associated with them.
-The duties of Kesko’s Legal Affairs Services Department in the area of insider management include the following among others
+Kesko’s Legal Affairs Services controls the compliance with insider guidelines and maintains the Company’s insider lists and a list of managers and persons closely associated with them.
+The duties of Kesko’s Legal Affairs Services in the area of insider management include the following:

 APA Mikko Nieminen has been the Auditor with principal responsibility for the Company since 13 April 2015.